Field Encryption

 EncryptionService<Scope>::Decrypt

-Obfuz will modify all read and write operations for encrypted fields in all assemblies.
-This encryption process is completely transparent to the assemblies.
-Obfuz's field encryption algorithm ensures that 0 values map to 0 values.
+Obfuz modifies all read and write operations to the encrypted field in the assembly, and this encryption process is completely transparent to the assembly.
+Obfuz's field encryption algorithm ensures that a value of 0 maps to 0, so no additional initialization is required for zero values.

 Settings